floodadosious34/Piano-Data-App/README.md

 - Master Loop
 - Class Inheritance
 - Uses a List<T> to store client information
-- Reads and Writes to a text file
+- Reads and Writes to a text file/csv

 ## How to Run
 -   Clone Repo from Github
 -   Open Solution in .Net
 -   Run Program.cs
--   May need to reconfigure the file path for the text file if running on PC, I wrote the application and MacOS.
+-   May need to reconfigure the file path for the text file if running on PC, I wrote the application on MacOS.